 You are now ready to install the software; this usually requires super-user privileges:

 Everything should now be installed under /usr/local (or whatever installation prefix was used by configure).

 - Edit the configuration file.

-Use your favorite editor to edit the provided slapd.conf(5) example (usually installed as /usr/local/etc/openldap/slapd.conf) to contain an LDBM database definition of the form:
+Use your favorite editor to edit the provided slapd.ldif example (usually installed as /usr/local/etc/openldap/slapd.ldif) to contain a MDB database definition of the form:

 Be sure to replace <MY-DOMAIN> and <COM> with the appropriate domain components of your domain name.
 For example, for example.com, use: